ankitapandit939/APC-INJECTION/README.md

   In contect to the APC INJECTION Shellcode (malicious code) is written into the virtual memory space of the target process _(ex-notepad.exe)_.

-  Even if there are permissions for Virtualalloc() attackers can misuse the memory by using **SHELL CODE** but what is it ?
+  Even if there are permissions for VirtualallocEx() attackers can misuse the memory by using **SHELL CODE** but what is it ?

   A Shell Code is basically a A malicious Payload (CODE) that can make our system Vulnerable , but to run this payload in Virtual Memory the attacker needs to